-This target date is today, May 12 (near the close) or tomorrow, May 13, for the next important inflection point in the US equity markets.
+This forecast shifts the target date by one day, to May 13, for the next important inflection point in the US equity markets.

 We should see a modest pullback starting today or tomorrow, which should end on Friday or Monday in conjunction with the government's release of the US unemployment figures for April.
-I then anticipate higher prices for just a couple of days to May 12/13, which will complete the move since April 4.
+I then anticipate higher prices for just a couple of days to May 13, which will complete the move since April 4.

-Starting on May 12/13, I anticipate US equities will start moving lower again, with a retest or takeout of the March low a possibility.
+Starting on May 13, I anticipate US equities will start moving lower again, with a retest or takeout of the March low a possibility.
 We should move lower until June 21 or June 25 (June 25 is the green line on the charts), with potential turning points around May 20; May 30; June 5; and June 10.